Hire and Retain the Best Employees

 What can an SBA loan do for my business?

 For rapidly growing companies in need of capital, an SBA loan can be an excellent option.
 The SBA sets the guidelines for its loans and its partners, including lenders, community development organizations and micro-lending organizations, offering the SBA guaranteed-loans to small business owners.
 With higher loan-to-value ratios and longer finance terms than other loan options, SBA loans can provide capital to purchase or renovate real estate, acquire fixed assets or fund ongoing operational needs.

 To apply for an SBA loan, your business must be for-profit and owner-occupied.
 Both existing and start-up companies are accepted.
 The business must also be engaged in or propose to do business in the United States and be able to demonstrate a need for the loan proceeds using the funds for a sound business purpose.
 Visit SBA.gov for more eligibility requirements and a list of ineligible businesses.

 What do I need to apply?

 To begin the loan application process, you should first reach out to your lender.
-First National is an authorized SBA Preferred lender and we make our own credit decisions in-house to expedite the approval process.
+First National Bank Southwest is an authorized SBA Preferred lender and we make our own credit decisions in-house to expedite the approval process.
 To assess your eligibility, you will need to provide a personal background and financial statement.
 You will need to provide income tax returns, loan application history and business financial statements, including a Profit and Loss Statement, to demonstrate your ability to repay the loan.
 A list of names and addresses of any subsidiaries and affiliates as well as your original business license or certificate is also required.
 You will also need to provide a brief business overview and history, personal resumes for each principal, and your explanation of why an SBA loan is needed and how it will help the business.